 Our day starts at Sultanahmet Square once again.
 Today you get to visit the jaw-dropping Hagia Sophia.

 This cathedral was constructed in 537 AD.
 For 900 years it was the seat of the Orthodox Patriarch of Constantinople.
 The Hagia Sophia was the single greatest architectural achievement of the Byzantine Empire.
 In 1453, when the Ottomans took over Constantinople, the Hagia Sophia was turned into a mosque.
-Now, it is a museum.
+It functioned as a museum until July 2020.
+Now it is a mosque.

 Step inside this amazing wonder.
 The Hagia Sophia still retains the elements of Christian and Islamic religions.